bigscience-workshop/t-zero/README.md

 - [Training](training/README.md): reproducing (or replicating) the massively multitask fine-tuning
 - [Evaluation](evaluation/README.md): reproducing the main results reported in the paper
 - [Inference](inference/README.md): running inference with T0
+- [Examples](examples/README.md): fine-tuning T0 with additional datasets or prompts.

-## Release checkpoints
+## Released checkpoints

-Below are the links to the models we have trained to write the paper.
-We recommend using [the T0++ checkpoint](https://huggingface.co/bigscience/T0pp) as it leads (on average) to the best performances on a variety of NLP tasks.
-A version of T0 with 3 billion parameters ([T0 3B](https://huggingface.co/bigscience/T0pp)) is also available.
+Below are the links to the models reported in our paper.
+We recommend using [the T0++ checkpoint](https://huggingface.co/bigscience/T0pp) as it yields the best performance on the most tasks.
+Meanwhile, the [T0](https://huggingface.co/bigscience/T0) and [T0+](https://huggingface.co/bigscience/T0p) checkpoints are intended for zero-shot evaluations on held-out tasks.
+See Sections 3 and 5 of our paper for more details.

+If you don’t have enough resources to run T0, a smaller version with 3 billion parameters ([T0 3B](https://huggingface.co/bigscience/T0pp)) is also available.
+Note that it is trained with same mixture of datasets as T0 (not T0++).

+Lastly, if you want to study the effect of multitask prompted training (a.k.a. instruction tuning) itself, the checkpoints from our ablation studies may be helpful.
+[T0 Single Prompt](https://huggingface.co/bigscience/T0_single_prompt) trains on one prompt per dataset, while [T0 Original Task Only](https://huggingface.co/bigscience/T0_original_task_only) trains on an average of 5.7 prompts per datasets (cf. T0 vanilla trains on 8.03 prompts per dataset).
+Using this series of checkpoints allows you to measure, for example, as you increase the number of prompts per dataset, how the performance on some held-out X increases/decreases or behavior on a linguistic diagnostic set changes.
+See Section 6.2 of our paper for more details.

 - T-Zero: https://huggingface.co/bigscience/T0
 - T-Zero +: https://huggingface.co/bigscience/T0p